-- a.
-The road system shall be designed to provide safe and convenient access to all lots within the park and shall provide for all-season emergency vehicle access to every unit in the park. - b.
-Roads that the applicant proposes to dedicate as public ways, shall be designed and constructed in accordance with the Town of Richmond Street Design and Construction Standards Ordinance - c.
-Roads, which the applicant proposes to remain private ways, shall: - (1).
-Be designed in accordance with the Town of Richmond Street Design and Construction Ordinance. - (2).
-Be designed by a Maine licensed engineer. - (3).
-Have a minimum right-of-way width of 23 feet. - (4).
-Have a paved travel surface with a minimum width of 20 feet. - (5).
-Meet the standards of the Manufactured Housing Board. - (6).
-No lot within the park shall have direct vehicular access onto an existing public street. - (7).
+a.
+The road system shall be designed to provide safe and convenient access to all lots within the park and shall provide for all-season emergency vehicle access to every unit in the park.

+- b.
+Roads that the applicant proposes to dedicate as public ways, shall be designed and constructed in accordance with the Town of Richmond Street Design and Construction Standards Ordinance. - c.
+Roads, which the applicant proposes to remain private ways, shall: - 1.
+Be designed in accordance with the Town of Richmond Street Design and Construction Ordinance. - 2.
+Be designed by a Maine-licensed engineer. - 3.
+Have a minimum right-of-way width of 23 feet. - 4.
+Have a paved travel surface with a minimum width of 20 feet. - 5.
+Meet the standards of the Manufactured Housing Board. - 6.
+No lot within the park shall have direct vehicular access onto an existing public street. - 7.
 Any mobile home park expected to generate average daily traffic of 200 trips per day or more shall have at least 2 street connections with existing public streets.
-Any street within a park with an average daily traffic of two hundred (200) trips per day or more shall have at least two (2) street connections leading to existing public streets, other streets within the park, or other streets shown on an approved subdivision plan.

-- (8) The intersection of any street within a park and an existing public street shall meet the following standards. - i Minimum Angle of Intersection shall be 75. - ii Maximum Grade within 100 feet of intersection shall be 3 percent. - iii Minimum Sight Distance shall be ten times the posted speed limit, measured from the driver's seat of a vehicle that is 10 feet behind the curb or edge of shoulder line with the height of the eye 31⁄2 feet above the pavement and the height of object 41⁄4 feet. - iv Distance from other intersections shall be no less than 125 feet from the centerline of any other street intersecting that public street. - v The application shall contain an estimate of the average daily traffic projected to be generated by the park, based on the Trip Generation Manual, 1987 edition or the most recent edition, published by the Institute of Transportation Engineers.
+Any street within a park with an average daily traffic of two hundred (200) trips per day or more shall have at least two (2) street connections leading to existing public streets, other streets within the park, or other streets shown on an approved subdivision plan. - 8.
+The intersection of any street within a park and an existing public street shall comply with the Town of Richmond Street Excavation Policy or the State Department of Transportation Highway Driveway and Entrance Rules. meet the following standards.: - i.
+Minimum Angle of Intersection shall be 75. - ii.
+Maximum Grade within 100 feet of intersection shall be 3 percent. - iii.
+Minimum Sight Distance shall be ten times the posted speed limit, measured from the driver's seat of a vehicle that is 10 feet behind the curb or edge of shoulder line with the height of the eye 31⁄2 feet above the pavement and the height of object 41⁄2 feet. - iv.
+Distance from other intersections shall be no less than 125 feet from the centerline of any other street intersecting that public street. - v.
+The application shall contain an estimate of the average daily traffic projected to be generated by the park, based on the Trip Generation Manual, 1987 edition or the most recent edition, published by the Institute of Transportation Engineers.
 If the park is projected to generate more than 400 vehicle trip ends per day, the application shall also include a traffic impact analysis, prepared by a registered professional engineer with experience in transportation engineering.